Marijuana and Sex: Hot and Steamy Connection Explained

 Men who often smoke marijuana can sometimes experience erectile dysfunction.
 In chronic users, marijuana can decrease testosterone levels and affect arousal.

-Various marijuana strains have been praised as powerful sexual aids.
 The science states that Sativa strains work better in men.
 Indica strains have less THC and are better suited for women.

 Some of the more popular sexual weeds are Sexxpot, Asian Fantasy, Sour Dream, Granddaddy Purple, Hindu Skunk, Green Crack, and more.

-Can using cannabis for sex cause infertility?
+Can use of cannabis cause infertility?

 There is no conclusive evidence that confirms that smoking marijuana can leave you infertile.